nim-lang/Nim/doc/lib.rst

   This module implements a hookable (de)serialization for arbitrary types.

 * `parsejson <parsejson.html>`_
-  This module implements a json parser.
-It is used and exported by the json standard library module, but can also be used in its own right.
+  This module implements a JSON parser.
+It is used and exported by the `json` standard library module, but can also be used in its own right.

 * `lexbase <lexbase.html>`_
   This is a low-level module that implements an extremely efficient buffering